 Thankfully, labor unions offer healthcare policies that can help their employees through mental health and addiction problems, among other things.
 You can check your healthcare policy directly with your workplace.
 Most labor union workers benefit from accessible and comprehensive mental health support.
 Indeed, joining a union ensures you can receive better healthcare insurance coverage via a principle called “collective bargaining,” in other words, labor unions can unlock higher healthcare perks than most private employers.

-Additionally, the union is also better equipped to face addiction crises through its robust healthcare plans and a network of trusted providers.
+Additionally, the union is also better equipped to face addiction crises through its robust healthcare plans and network of trusted providers.

 What Are My Detox Options?

 Depending on your situation, you could find different detox options to help you break free from the addiction.
-However, before you make your decision, be reassured in the knowledge that the law is on your side.
+However, before you make your decision, be reassured by the knowledge that the law is on your side.
 Choosing a detox treatment doesn’t put your job at risk, even if you opt for an inpatient option.

 Outpatient detox programs are best suited for individuals in the early stages of addiction, whether drugs or alcohol.
 It is a program designed to help you go through the physical and psychological challenges of withdrawal.
 For union workers, it can be helpful to identify coworkers or friends who can help you through the process.
 Detox treatments also provide effective medical detoxification services to help your body recover.
 While you could choose to go cold turkey and detox by yourself, we strongly advise against it.
 It is a tough process that can be harsh on your mental and physical health.
 Surrounded by a team of experts, you are more likely to achieve your goal.